boochow/hvcc_loguesdk_v1/README.md

 to disable the fast math approximation.
 Note that disabling this may result in a larger binary size.

-### Internal sampling rate
+### Internal Sampling Rate

-To reduce the processing load, this generator set the sampling rate of an oscillator unit to 24 KHz by default.
-This is half the rate of actual oscillator and the sound lacks harmonics over 12 KHz.
+To reduce processing load, this generator sets the sampling rate of an oscillator unit to 24 KHz by default.
+This is half the actual oscillator rate, so the sound will lack harmonics above 12 KHz.
 You can edit the `project.mk` file and comment out the line:

 ```makefile
 UDEFS += -DRENDER_HALF
 ```

-to let the oscllator work in 48 KHz sampling rate.
-However, it might cause the synthesizer to work abnormally.
+to run the oscillator at a 48 KHz sampling rate.
+However, this may cause the synthesizer to behave abnormally for complex pure data patches.